Director of the Graduate Program in Education, Associate Professor of Education, Faculty Representative

 Rick Sweeney, who served as the first director of communications at Gordon College, returned to the College in November 2010 as the new vice president for marketing and strategic communications.
 His primary role includes overseeing college-wide integrated brand marketing strategies for Gordon’s nationally recognized student programs, academic disciplines and institutional distinctions.

 Executive Vice President for Campus Life

-As executive vice president for campus life, Dan leads many elements of the co-curricular dimension of student life, including the chapel office, student counseling, the health center, residence life, outdoor education, the MIO office, the Career and Connection Institute, the Center for Entrepreneurial Leadership, student employment, human resources, parent relations, and alumni relations.
+As executive vice president for campus life, Dan leads many elements of the co-curricular dimension of student life, including the chapel office, student counseling, the health center, residence life, outdoor education, the MIO office, the Career and Connection Institute, the Center for Entrepreneurial Leadership, parent relations, and alumni relations.
 Dan also pursues the spiritual, social, and vocational development of Gordon students by working with the academic division to integrate curricular and co-curricular programs and initiatives throughout the undergraduate experience at Gordon.
 Another key area of responsibility for Dan is the spiritual, professional, and career development of Gordon staff.
 In the midst of his other responsibilities, Tymann remains committed to building significant relationships with Gordon students and their families.